ofZach/devartRecorder/README.md

 I use the following command line tools:

-- sox (for normalizing audio and stats)
+- sox (for normalizing audio and stats.  note this requires sox w/ lame)
 - id3cp (for id3 tag copying)

 There's both visual and audiory outputs for debugging, but this also runs headless (ofAppNoWindow).